 You don’t need gallons of cream for a great creamy pasta

 This recipe serves 4 and is made with 1 cup of cream, which is 1/4 cups per serving.
 Which I think is actually a very reasonable amount for a cream pasta.

 The sauce is thickened using a combination of freshly grated parmesan cheese and by emulsifying the sauce.
-If you’ve tried any of my other pasta recipes, you’d know that I (along with the entire nation of Italy) religiously do this mandatory step of tossing the pasta in the sauce on the stove with a splash of pasta cooking water, letting the starch and fat in the sauce work its magic to thicken the sauce and makes it sticky so it clings to the pasta rather than sitting in a pool in the bottom of the skillet.
+If you’ve tried any of my other pasta recipes (like Bolognese, Shredded Beef Ragu, Tomato Prawn Pasta), you’d know that I (along with the entire nation of Italy) religiously do this mandatory step of tossing the pasta in the sauce on the stove with a splash of pasta cooking water.
+This makes the starch and fat in the sauce work its magic to thicken the sauce and makes it sticky so it clings to the pasta rather than sitting in a pool in the bottom of the skillet.